-Following a successful public procurement award, Entry Point North is now delivering GMS (Ground Movement Surveillance) endorsement training to the Polish Air Navigation Services Agency (PANSA).
+Following a successful public procurement award, we are now delivering GMS (Ground Movement Surveillance) endorsement training to the Polish Air Navigation Services Agency (PANSA).
 The training is being provided during June – October 2017, for a total of 60 operational controllers from Warsaw tower and 3 local training centre instructors.
-The course participants are organised in groups of eight and each group spends five intensive days at Entry Point North’s academy in Malmö.
+The course participants are organised in groups of eight and each group spends five intensive days at our academy in Malmö.

 In order to obtain their GMS endorsement, the course participants learn to operate with a surface movement radar, which is used for separating and monitoring the aerodrome traffic in low visibility conditions.
 The simulator exercises include events like closed taxiways, runway incursion, RVR, braking action, snow and a number of “confused” pilots and vehicle drivers who are unsure of their position due to the poor visibility.
 The training course consists of one day of theory and four days of hands-on simulator training with up to 35 operations per hour.
 The course participants complete their training with a theoretical exam followed by individual feedback and ‘feedforward’ and receiving training certificates.